 Even in the best of circumstances, home buying or selling is stressful, and some of the biggest potential deal-breakers lurk in the time right before the sale closes.
 Home buying stress can be easily avoided, however, with the following five home buying tips.

-Home Buying Tip #1 – Home inspection results:
+Home Buying Tip #1 – Get a Home Inspection

 Here’s a home buying tip to help sellers avoid these potential hassles: before you list your home, have the home inspection done.
 That way, you’ll be fully acquainted with possible issues and have the opportunity to correct them or, as several states require, will be prepared to make a complete and honest disclosure that will reduce your liability as well as surprises during the buyer’s inspection.
 This will lower unnecessary anxiety and allow a smoother transaction.

 To find a local, qualified home inspector and more home buying tips for home inspections, visit the American Society of Home Inspector where you can also get acquainted with the home inspection process via a virtual home inspection.

 Combined with results of the buyer’s home inspection, home sellers not wanting to back down on price is another factor that can bring negotiations to an end.
 It’s no surprise that the seller should want to get the best price possible for their home, a factor that’s magnified in the current housing market.
 But being unwilling to budge after a home inspection reveals negotiable fixes can result in a bigger cost: no sale at all.

 “It’s all a matter of the individual,” says Ken Gunther, president of First Interstate Financial, a mortgage banking group based in Shrewsbury, New Jersey.
 “Most sellers obviously have a number in their mind, thinking, ‘I’m not going to sell this house unless I can clear X number of dollars, or I need to clear X number of dollars so I can move to the next property.’
 As a result of that, there isn’t the home price flexibility that you sometimes need.”